Enlarged Breasts in Men (Gynecomastia)

 Inti St Clair / Getty Images

-The first recorded breast surgery was done on a man with gynecomastia in A.D.
+The first recorded breast surgery was done on a male with gynecomastia in A.D.
 625, according to breast surgeon Susan Love.
-Breast surgery was not performed on a woman until over 1,000 years later, in 1897.
+Breast surgery was not performed on a female until over 1,000 years later, in 1897.

 Gynecomastia Symptoms